 When it comes to speed, not all webhosts are created equal.
 The time it takes to load a website is extremely important and finding a host which offers loading times under a second can make a big impact on the overall performance of your site.
 People don’t hang around for very long on slow websites unless they have to.

 Uptime is another very important factor.
 Nothing would be worse than losing important business because your webhost went down.
 The golden rule concerning uptime is to select hosts that offer 99.95% uptime over the course of a year.
+When you have a successful site, remember to consider tax friendly countries in order to optimize your winnings.

 A Word of Warning